 It is not anticipated that these actions will have a direct impact on this.
-There may be an indirect impact in the long term through the greater presence of low emission vehicles which may support populations' overall wellbeing (reduced traffic noise, reduced emissions, etc.).
+There may be an indirect impact in the long term through the greater presence of low emission vehicles, which may support populations' overall wellbeing (reduced traffic noise, reduced emissions and other factors).